 Canadian underwear maker Ginch Gonch is doing a booming business in briefs printed with bright primary colors, high contrast piping and prints of everything from popsicles to frankfurters.
-The company has a perky, homoerotic ad campaign and a motto that cuts right to the quick: ?live like a kid.?
-Others in the underwear biz, including Go Softwear, Unico and Fresh Pair have picked up on the trend, selling $50-a-pop briefs with cartoon prints and kid-style details. ?This may not be something people are talking about ? but they?re absolutely buying it,? an apparel expert told the website Brand Channel.
+The company has a perky, homoerotic ad campaign and a motto that cuts right to the quick: “live like a kid.”
+Others in the underwear biz, including Go Softwear, Unico and Fresh Pair have picked up on the trend, selling $50-a-pop briefs with cartoon prints and kid-style details. ?This may not be something people are talking — they’re absolutely buying it,? an apparel expert told the website Brand Channel.

 05.19.06 Dolls for the Eldery

 OK, this is just sad.
 Japanese toy giant Tomy has begun marketing a talking doll to the so-far underdeveloped market of lonely old ladies.
 Tomy’s big-eyed, button-nosed dollie feels like a small infant when cradled and comes with a tuft of tawny hair, a pink nightie, and a sound chip that says “I love you.”
 The objects of all this undying affection: women over the age of 60.

 Toy executives say the doll is one of many new toys created in response to the rapidly falling birth rates in Japan; with the juvenile market shrinking, the toy industry is going after older consumers.
 “We’re redefining the definition of toys,” the president of toy company Takara told the BBC. ?We go for teenagers, we go for people in their twenties and thirties, we go for housewives, families and for older people too.?